Tuhinbadhon/ollyo-task-Frontend/README.md

 ✅ Brightness/Speed sliders
 ✅ Color temperature selection
 ✅ Preset save/load functionality
-✅ localStorage persistence
+✅ Backend API persistence
 ✅ Responsive design
 ✅ TypeScript type safety
 ✅ Clean, modular component architecture

 ## 📝 Notes

-- This is a frontend-only implementation
+- This is a frontend-only implementation and uses browser-localStorage for persistence by default.
-- Backend API integration can be added by replacing localStorage calls
+- The repository includes optional API helpers in `utils/storage.ts` if you want to integrate a backend later; set `API_BASE` accordingly.
 - Device settings are stored in JSON format for easy serialization
 - The app is fully responsive and works on desktop and tablet devices